 Should you get the herpes blood test to find out if you have this STD?
 Here's what experts advise.

 If you think you have genital herpes because you have a sore on or near your genitals, a doctor or nurse can test the sore itself and diagnose you.
 But how do you test for herpes if you have no symptoms and are simply worried you've been exposed to the virus?
 There is a blood test available, but experts disagree about whether its worth the trouble.
 Here are a few arguments for not bothering with the herpes blood test.

-1. Herpes is rarely serious.
 Herpes is an extremely common and widely feared infection, but in most cases it's not very serious.
-"Most genital herpes infections are asymptomatic and the fear of herpes is more psychological than it is physical," says H. Hunter Handsfield, MD, a clinical professor of medicine at the University of Washington in Seattle and a nationally recognized STD expert.
+"Most genital herpes infections are asymptomatic and the fear of herpes is more psychological than it is physical," H. Hunter Handsfield, MD, a clinical professor of medicine at the University of Washington in Seattle and a nationally recognized STD expert, tells Health.
 "It's basically just a skin disease."

-2. Some tests are unreliable.
-If you do get a herpes blood test, Dr. Handsfield says to make sure it’s a “type-specific” test, which he finds much more reliable than other types.
+If you do get a herpes blood test, Dr. Handsfield says to make sure its a “type-specific” test, which he finds much more reliable than other types.

 It's not always clear what to do with herpes test results